If this hog from Russia is real, it might be the biggest of all time.

-Recent pictures of a wild boar, we are affectionately calling King Kong Hog, has started spreading over the Internet like wildfire.
-If these pictures and story are real, then this hog from Russia is one of the largest wild boars ever shot on the planet.
+Unearthed pictures of a wild boar, which we are affectionately calling "King Kong Hog," spread over the Internet like wildfire a few years ago.
+If these pictures and story are real, then this hog from Russia is one of the largest wild boars ever taken by a hunter.

-Peter Maximov, a pig hunter from Chelyabinsk, Russia was hunting out of a tower near a favorite hog spot in the the Ussuriland, when a boar of epic proportions stepped out in front of him.
+Peter Maximov, a pig hunter from Chelyabinsk, Russia, was hunting out of a tower near a favorite hog spot in the the Ussuriland, when a boar of epic proportions stepped out in front of him.

 One shot later, Maximov reported that the hog, seemingly unfazed, ran off into the forest.
 After realizing how big the boar was that he just shot, Maximov was too scared to track it by himself so he called a local forest ranger to help.